 Many people in Texas go to a Texas attorney and have their Wills drafted.
 A Will gives the person the ability to say to whom their property will go once they pass on.
 However, sometimes people do not have Wills.
 When a person dies without a Will, their property then passes to others by way of “intestacy”.
 In this article we will discuss how Texas probate works when there was not a Will.
-If you are dealing with probate issues, contact Austin probate lawyer Farren Smith
+If you are dealing with probate issues, contact Austin probate lawyer Farren Sheehan for a consultation.

 Probate Process in Texas